carrein/liquidroom/README.md

 python scripts/<your_script>.py
 ```

 7. Check `/artifacts` for stems output.
+The stems of the sample ("chubby") file are available here too.